Run37927/2800-202210-DTC16/README.md

 ---
 ## Technologies
 Technologies used for this project:
-* HTML, CSS
+* HTML5, CSS3, Javascript
-* Javascript
+* ExpressJS, Node.JS, MongoDB
-* express, node js, mongodb
+* Heroku
 ---

 ## References